tcltk/tcl/doc/dev/strings.md

 sample implementations.

-Here the news is better when it comes to thinking about representations of the union of UCS-2 and Unicode.
+Here the news is better when it comes to thinking about representations of all sequences over the union of UCS-2 and Unicode alphabets.
 The three-byte sequences that might encode surrogates that are forbidden in UTF-8 are available to encode those values of UCS-2 without interference with UTF-8 encoding of everything else.
 The WTF-8 variation of UTF-8 is one approach in this area, though the details require careful examination.
-The byte sequence 0xF0 0x90 0x80 0x80 (representing U+10000) and the byte sequence 0xED 0xA0 0x80 0xED 0xB0 0x80 (representing U+D8000 U+DC00, which in turn is the surrogate pair representation of U+10000) are distinct, allowing the required distinction.
+The byte sequence 0xF0 0x90 0x80 0x80 (representing U+10000) and the
+byte sequence 0xED 0xA0 0x80 0xED 0xB0 0x80 (representing U+D8000 U+DC00,
+which in turn is the surrogate pair representation of U+10000) are distinct, allowing the required distinction.
 WTF-8 is defined to